coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   context without type checking.
 Basic integrity checks (checksums) are nonetheless performed.

-As a rule of thumb, -admit can be used to tell Coq that some libraries have already been checked.
-So ``coqchk A B`` can be split in ``coqchk A`` && ``coqchk B -admit A`` without type checking any definition twice.
+As a rule of thumb, -admit can be used to tell Rocq that some libraries have already been checked.
+So ``rocqchk A B`` can be split in ``rocqchk A`` && ``rocqchk B -admit A`` without type checking any definition twice.
 Of course, the latter is slightly slower since it makes more disk access.
 It is also less secure since an attacker might have replaced the compiled library ``A`` after it has been read by the first command, but before it has been read by the second command.

-.. [#] Ill-formed non-logical information might for instance bind Coq.Init.Logic.True to short name False, so apparently False is inhabited, but using fully qualified names, Coq.Init.Logic.False will always refer to the absurd proposition, what we guarantee is that there is no proof of this latter constant.
+.. [#] Ill-formed non-logical information might for instance bind Corelib.Init.Logic.True to short name False, so apparently False is inhabited, but using fully qualified names, Corelib.Init.Logic.False will always refer to the absurd proposition, what we guarantee is that there is no proof of this latter constant.